 The Forced Trajectory Project is a long-term multimedia project documenting the lasting effects police violence has on communities across the country.
 This online project utilizes interviews, pictures, video, and sound in documenting the stories of families who have suffered the loss of a loved one at the hands of the police, in order to amplify the voices of the families and to inform the discussion of social change in the United States.

-In addition to being an independant video artist, Helyx Chase Scearce Horwitz is a cord wrangler (read: Tech Manager) for the Media Mobilizing Project and is the Philadelphia Coordinator for the Transgender Oral History Project.
+In addition to being an independent video artist, Helyx Chase Scearce Horwitz is a cord wrangler (read: Tech Manager) for the Media Mobilizing Project and served for several years as Philadelphia Coordinator for the Transgender Oral History Project.
 Helyx is passionate about storytelling as a means to draw connections within and between communities.
 Their video art is built by about and for televisions and computers.
 Helyx holds a B.A. from Hampshire College where they studied Video, Activism and Youth Development.